 - a.
 Upon arrival, team leaders must complete their team roster form and hand in to tournament organizers.
 Only players listed on the roster may play in the tournament (maximum 15 players per roster).
 Players must have played in two games to be eligible to play in the finals.
 Each team must have 3 females on the active roster. - b.
 The Tournament schedule will be posted near the registration table.
-Team captains are responsible to have their roster ready at the correct diamond at the scheduled times. - c.
+Team captains are responsible to have their batting order ready at the correct diamond at the scheduled times. - c.
 Batting order sheets will be provided there.
-Each team must fill in batting order (player numbers may be included); prior to the game the team captain must give the game sheet to the Umpire.
-The batting order sheet must list first and last names.
+Each team must fill in batting order (player numbers may be included), prior to the game the team captain must give the game sheet to the Umpire.
+The sheet must list first and last names.
 Please print the names legibly! - d.
 If a team fails to appear at the appointed time, the Supervisor will declare the contest a forfeit.
 The team captain for the team who is ready to play may choose to give the opponent ten (10) minutes to obtain the necessary number of players.
 If the team is not able to play at the end of ten (10) minutes a forfeit will be declared.
 The game time is reduced by whatever portion of the ten (10) minutes was used to avoid a forfeit. - e.
-There will be one umpire per game. - f.
-Score will be kept by each team with the home team having the 'official' scorecard.
-The umpire will confirm score throughout game to ensure accuracy. - g.
+There will be one umpire per game.
+He/she will call safe/out and be responsible for keeping score (may assign a helper to record runs) and game time. - f.
 Protests based upon the score will not be allowed.
 Questions should be directed to the umpire in a respectful manner.